Verdant Potager

 I first found the scent of Verdant Potager on such a morning.

 Mint had wandered happily across the path, leaves damp with sparkling dew, and every step released a cool green breath beneath my boots.
 Lemon verbena lifted her narrow leaves toward the light, sharp and citrus-bright as laughter.
-Nearby, chamomile nestled low among the stems, her tiny sunburst flowers humming with the gentle promise of calm.
+Nearby, chamomile nestled low among the stems, her tiny flowers humming with the gentle promise of calm.

-I gathered the herbs one by one, careful not to disturb the spell of morning — a sprig of mint here, a sweep of lavender there, chamomile flowers small cupped in my palm.
-Each leaf, crushed lightly between my fingers, released another breath of the garden: green, bright, and quietly comforting.
+I gathered the herbs one by one, careful not to disturb the spell of morning — a sprig of mint here, a sweep of lavender there, chamomile flowers cupped in my palm.
+Each leaf, crushed lightly between my fingers, released another breath of the garden: green, bright, and quietly medicinal.

 For a moment the whole room smelled like sunlight spilling over a walled garden.